UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 Verification of Physical kit showed that virtualisation is in fact enabled but Hyper-V is not starting on boot.

-To verify, you can run systeminfo and it will show whether BIOS is set correctly, and so on.
+To verify, you can run systeminfo and it will show whether the BIOS is set correctly, and so on.
 In our case it was set correctly, only the boot settings were not.

-To fix it, run the below from an elevated command/powershell prompt:
+To fix it, run the below from an elevated command prompt:

 ```powershell
 BCDEDIT /Set {current} hypervisorlaunchtype auto